BlueAndGold - PFF Names Quenton Nelson A Top-Five Player, Three Other Ex-Irish In Top 50

 Pro Football Focus and its grading system have oozed praise for Notre Dame guard Quenton Nelson since he played his first NFL game two seasons ago.

-His ranking in the 2020 PFF50, the outlet's ranking of the 50 best NFL players regardless of position or value, is the latest PFF honor he has earned since becoming the No. 6 pick of the 2018 draft.
+His ranking in the 2020 PFF50, the outlet’s ranking of the 50 best NFL players regardless of position or value, is the latest PFF honor he has earned since becoming the No. 6 pick of the 2018 NFL Draft.

 Nelson is ranked the No. 4 player and the top offensive lineman in the league.
 He is behind Los Angeles Rams defensive tackle Aaron Donald, Kansas City Chiefs quarterback Patrick Mahomes and Atlanta Falcons wide receiver Julio Jones.

-Elsewhere, former Notre Dame safety and current Minnesota Viking Harrison Smith was No. 35 on the list and ex-Irish offensive lineman Zack Martin (Dallas Cowboys) was No. 46.
+Elsewhere, former Notre Dame safety and current Minnesota Viking Harrison Smith was No. 35 on the list and former Irish offensive lineman Zack Martin (Dallas Cowboys) was No. 46.
 Nelson's former Notre Dame teammate and current Baltimore Ravens left tackle Ronnie Stanley is ranked No. 48.

 The next offensive lineman in the PFF50, Chiefs tackle Mitchell Schwartz appeared 19 spots after Nelson.